Hafiz-Al-Shams/CureMedix-client/README.md

 ✅ **Signup, Login, and Social Authentication:** Firebase-based authentication with role selection and Google login option.

-✅ **Shop Page with Modals:** Medicine listing in tabular format with modals for detailed views and selection functionality.
+✅ **Shop Page with Modals:** Medicine listing in both in tabular & cards format as per user's choice with modals for detailed views and selection functionality.

+✅ **Token‑based Authentication:**
+  - Users sign in/up and receive a JWT, stored securely in `localStorage`
+  - Axios interceptor injects `Authorization: Bearer <token>` on every API call
+  - Supports role‑based access (user vs. admin) on protected routes.

 ✅ **Cart Functionality:** Users can add medicines to the cart, view details, and remove specific items before checkout.